Snapmaker/SnapmakerCuraPlugin/README.md

 ## How to Install (Marketplace)

 Search "Snapmaker Plugin" in Cura's marketplace (on top right corner of Cura window), and install.

-**Note**: The Snapmaker plugin in marketplace is a bit outdated, it's recommended to install the `.curapackage` package from [lastest release](https://github.com/Snapmaker/SnapmakerCuraPlugin/releases).

 ## How to Install (Drag and Drop, curapackage release)